Welcome to the Stories from The Gordon Craig project!

 Our friends over at The Gordon Craig Theatre have been busy keeping an archive of posters, programmes, photographs and all sorts of interesting things since the building opened in 1975.
 Locked away in a cupboard, it’s been almost entirely unexplored… until now!

 Throughout 2019, with support from the Heritage Lottery fund, we’re working with a team of volunteers to catalogue all these bits of theatrical history and to build a full record of performances that have ever taken place at the Gordon Craig.
 We’re digitising as much of the material as we can and we’ve made an online searchable database to allow the public to delve into the archive and explore the Theatre’s past.

-We think a theatre is an very important building to have in a town: a place for enjoyment, edification and inspiration for all of the community.
+We think a theatre is a very important building to have in a town: a place for enjoyment, edification and inspiration for all of the community.
 That’s why we want to hear more from the people who have walked through the doors of The Gordon Craig over the last 44 years.
-Later in 2019 we want to make full use of the archive to help uncover the real stories of our theatre and to celebrate the role it has played in the lives of so many local people.
+In 2019 and beyond, we’re making full use of the archive to help uncover the real stories of our theatre and to celebrate the role it has played in the lives of so many local people.

 Do you have a great story from The Gordon Craig? email Memories@StoriesFromTheGordonCraig.org.uk

 The project’s also planning an exciting new exhibition at the museum, opening 16th November 2019.
 Watch this space for more details!

 Stevenage Museum are keen to hear from those of all ages interested in volunteering on the Stories From The Gordon Craig project from working with the archive, cataloguing, digitising, carrying out interviews and research and helping curate exhibitions.
 No experience is necessary and training will be provided.